taisiiap/Yandex_Practicum_course_projects/06_loss_analysis_of_the_application/README.md

-# Studying the patterns that determine the success of games
+# Loss analysis of the app

 ## Task:
 Despite huge investments in advertising, the company has been losing money for the past few months.
 Your task is to understand the reasons and help the company to become a plus.